mozilla/firefox-test-engineering/guide/accounts.rst

 GitHub
 ------

-Many A-Team projects are hosted on GitHub_.
+Many Firefox Test Engineering projects are hosted on GitHub_.
 GitHub provides hosting for our source code, as well as tools we use for collaboration and code review.
 GitHub is based on Git_, a distributed version control system that lets us track the changes we make to our code.